oshaughnessy/sierramountainll/_pages/softball.md

 - Only 1 extra base on an overthrow
 - No stealing
 - Parent or coach as umpire
-- Defensive coaches are allowed on the field during game play to instruct their players
+- Defensive coaches are allowed and encouraged to be on the field during game play to instruct their players

 #### Pitching